frustra/strayphotons/docs/guides/Installation_and_Setup.md

 - A C++20 compatible compiler (currently supported are MSVC 2019, MSVC 2022, Clang 12+, and GCC 11+)
 - CMake Version 3.20 or higher
 - [Ninja build](https://ninja-build.org/) is the preferred build system to use with CMake for cross-platform development
-- Rust (optional for building the Rust module)
 - Python 3 (used in the CI pipeline, but not necessary for development)
 - VSCode is recommended for development, but building with CMake from the command line is also possible.